test-moodle/moodle-local_oauth2/README.md

 3. If it went all OK, the plugin should redirect the user to something like: `http://yourapplicationdomain.com/foo?code=55c057549f29c428066cbbd67ca6b17099cb1a9e` *(that's a GET request to the Redirect URI given with the code parameter)*

-4. Using the code given, your application must send a POST request to `http://moodledomain.com/local/oauth2/token.php`  with the following parameters: `{'code': '55c057549f29c428066cbbd67ca6b17099cb1a9e', 'client_id': 'EXAMPLE', 'client_secret': 'codeGivenAfterTheFormWasFilled', 'grant_type': 'authorization_code', 'scope': '[SCOPES SEPARATED BY COMMA'}`.
+4. Using the code given, your application must send a POST request to `http://moodledomain.com/local/oauth2/token.php`  with the following parameters: `{'code': '55c057549f29c428066cbbd67ca6b17099cb1a9e', 'client_id': 'EXAMPLE', 'client_secret': 'codeGivenAfterTheFormWasFilled', 'grant_type': 'authorization_code', 'scope': '[SCOPES SEPARATED BY COMMA]'}`.

 5. If the correct credentials were given, the response should a JSON be like this: `{"access_token":"79d687a0ea4910c6662b2e38116528fdcd65f0d1","expires_in":3600,"token_type":"Bearer","scope":"[SCOPES]","refresh_token":"c1de730eef1b2072b48799000ec7cde4ea6d2af0"}`